voedger/reqmd/worklog.md

   - Copilot.Claude: Is `design.md/### Apply Markdown actions` clear to implement applyMdActions?
 Ask questions if needed.🤔
     - Context: desigm.md, applier.go, models.go,
   - Copilot.o1: Is `design.md/### Apply Markdown actions` clear to implement applyMdActions?
 Ask questions if needed.
-- ⚡Copilot.o1: Implements applyMdActions according to the design.md/### Apply Markdown actions
+-⚡Copilot.o1: Implements applyMdActions according to the design.md/### Apply Markdown actions👍🤔
-  - Cool, but deprecated functions like ioutil.ReadAll were used👍
+  - Cool, but deprecated functions like ioutil.ReadAll were used
+- CopilotAgent.Claude: suggest a plan to test ITracer

 --------------------